orxfun/orxfun/README.md

 <h2 style="font-family: consolas;">🎯 𝙸'𝚖 𝚞𝚙 𝚝𝚘</h2>

 Goals evolve and change shape.
 There are two mature goals: (i) OR & rust, and (ii) concurrency.
-However, exciting side quests appear and join while working towards these goals.
+However, exciting side quests appear on the way and join.
 Current workflows can be summarized as follows.

 <h3 style="font-family: consolas; color:tomato">OR & rust</h3>